bbj-dev/bbj/docs/docs/api_overview.md

-Retreive an external user object for the given `target_user`.
+Returns a user object for the given target.
-Can be a user_id or user_name.

 <br>